Janison: Biden's in-your-face moment

 The man, however, said later that he still might vote for Biden if he's the Democratic nominee.

-By contrast, Trump often doesn't even confront subordinates before firing them, name-calls rivals and perceived enemies and plays on their physical attributes.
+By contrast, Trump often doesn't even confront subordinates before firing them, but he does name-call rivals and perceived enemies and plays on their physical attributes.

-Even as he's impeached, Trump has to be considered the front-runner in next year's election.
+Even as he faces impeachment, Trump has to be considered the front-runner in next year's election.
 This would be true of any president seeking a second and final term.
 Economic and employment numbers are up and so far he hasn't started any new wars.

 Can Biden's defensiveness, excitability or near-constant verbal gaffes be said to matter at this time in the divided national political culture?